KalaayPT/Profit-Taker-Guide/beginner/creating-builds.md

     <img src="https://cdn.profit-taker.com/genericarmor.png" alt="genericarmor" style="width: 100%; height: auto;">
 </div>

-- The biggest difference between the two Archgun builds is generally whether or not Automatic Trigger (60% FR) is used.
-With some extremely rare exceptions, Containment Breach is the best replacement when you want more single-shot damage over fire rate.
-- Sometimes it is best to replace Hollowed Bullets or Parallax Scope with a Riven and use Automatic Trigger.
+- Sometimes it is best to replace Hollowed Bullets or Parallax Scope with a Riven.
 After all, if you consistently (100% of the time) one or two-shot legs without the Mods equipped then there is no reason for them to be equipped.
-- The most important part of any build is to mod for Magnetic because Profit-Taker is weak to it
+- The most important part of any build is to mod for Magnetic because Profit-Taker is weak to it.

 Rivens ideally give Archguns 100% cc and/or ms for consistency’s sake, especially in the case of the Velocitus, for which the meta build **requires** critical chance on the Riven.